What Does “Flourishing” Mean (How To Measure It On A Scale)

 Flourishing is the process of becoming our best selves.
 It is living up to our fullest potential and reaching our highest goals.

-Flourishing is a core concept in positive psychology It was first ideated by Corey Keyes and Barbara Fredrickson.
+Flourishing is a core concept in positive psychology, first ideated by Corey Keyes and Barbara Fredrickson.

 According to Fredrickson, flourishing has 4 key components: